-Verify when test piece is removed from the light screen and a latch reset is performed:

-Machine does not automatically restart (initiation devices must be engaged to restart the machine).
+Verify when test piece is removed from the light screen: Machine does not automatically restart (initiation devices must be engaged to restart the machine).

 5d) With the guarded machine at rest, insert the test piece into the light screen.
 Verify when the test piece is in the light screen: